Highlights

 74

-Trying to find 'The Fly' without the hassle?
-Here’s where you can watch it, including streaming services and cable providers with rental, purchase, and subscription options, so you can start watching sooner.
-In the US, you can currently rent, buy, or stream 'The Fly' via subscription on Microsoft Store, YouTube, Prime Video, Apple TV Store, Google Play Movies.
+Ready to watch 'The Fly' at home?
+Here’s where you can watch it, including ways to watch including rental, purchase, and subscription options, all in one place.
+'The Fly' is currently available to rent, purchase, or stream via subscription on Microsoft Store, YouTube, Prime Video, Apple TV Store, Google Play Movies in the US.

-Here are a few more things worth knowing about the SLM Production Group, Brooksfilms horror flick.
+Here are a few key highlights to round things out about the SLM Production Group, Brooksfilms horror flick.
 The Fly starring Jeff Goldblum, Geena Davis, John Getz, Joy Boushel has a R rating, a runtime of about 1 hr 36 min.
 The release date of the movie is August 15th, 1986.
-The movie received a user score of 74/100 on TMDb, which was generated using reviews from 4,826 active users.
+The movie received a user score of 74/100 on TMDb, which reflects reviews from 4,886 verified users.

 Ready to dive into the plot?
 Here's the plot: "When Seth Brundle makes a huge scientific and technological breakthrough in teleportation, he decides to test it on himself.
 Unbeknownst to him, a common housefly manages to get inside the device and the two become one."